JAMA August 04, 2020

 Population

-Community-dwelling adults aged 60-84 years
+Community-dwelling adults aged 70 years or older

 Comparator